colinfrisch/A-eye/README.md

 - "What objects are in front of me?"
 - "Is there a path clear to walk?"
 - "Can you read the sign ahead?"
-- "What color is the object to my right?"

 The AI will analyze the images and provide concise, helpful responses focused on helping the visually impaired user navigate their environment.